liyanasahir/mission-buildwebsite/day6.md

 ## Tip 2

 Look at some of your favorite websites online for inspiration.
 Right click and select 'Inspect Element' on any page, an interactive console should open up and you can see all of the HTML and CSS used for that page.
 Try making changes in the console and see how it instantly reflects on your screen.
 > Fun activity: go to ktu.edu and change the text on the latest notification to read that the results have been released.
 Take a screenshot and send it to your friends.
-(No, don't come after me if your classmates decide to kill you - this self isolation period would protect you) (But seriously - send it in our group too, if you figure out how to do this!)
+(No, don't come after me if your friends decide to end you - this self isolation period should help you keep safe for now.)
+But seriously - do send it in our group, if you figure out how to do this!

 ## One last word!